SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

 When the script finishes running, it will have migrated Squad Entities to Scale, copied all Attachments from Zephyr Squad Entities to Zephyr Scale and generated a CSV file with the attachments mapping.
-This file must be imported in the Zephyr Scale table `AO_4D28DD_ATTACHMENT` and to do so you can use a third party tool like [DBeaver](https://dbeaver.io/) or [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) or a command line, like so:
+This file must be imported in the Zephyr Scale table `AO_4D28DD_ATTACHMENT` and to do so you can use a command line, like so:

 _Postgresql only_